timtraversy/services/website/hugo/content/resume.md

 Founder, designer, developer

-- Designed a web and native application to schedule college courses faster
+- Built a Vue.js web app to schedule college courses faster
 - Advanced to Round Two of the GWU New Venture Competition, one of 100 companies selected out of 160
-- Created a web scraper, first in JS, then Dart, to parse course data from university registrar search pages
+- Created a web scraper to parse course data from university registrar search pages
-- Built the initial web app using Vue.js with Firebase services.

 ### [Flutter](http://github.com/coursegnome/)